iliasger/TRAPP/README.md

 1. Download and install [Virtualbox](https://www.virtualbox.org/wiki/Downloads).

-1. Download the OVA file available at wwwbroy.in.tum.de/~gerostat/TRAPP-SEAMS19.ova and import it in Virtualbox.
+1. Download the OVA file available from [this Zenodo artifact](https://doi.org/10.5281/zenodo.6059182) and import it in Virtualbox.
 Give the VM at least 2GB of RAM to run.

 1. Login to the VM by using the `seams19` password.
 (Disconnect any external monitors or keyboard/mouse if you face problems with the display in Virtualbox.)